-- 1) 10 BHD Application fee (paid once) - 2) 100 BHD Registration fee (paid once; 110 BHD for Hosted Programmes) - 3) 100 BHD labs fees for the first and the second semester for Computer Science, Interior Design and Graphic Design students. - 4) 50 BHD labs fees for the summer semester for Computer Science, Interior Design and Graphic Design students. - 5) 5 BHD for English language placement test.

-- 6) 5 BHD for an official academic transcript. - 7) 5 BHD for issuing a graduation certificate. - 8) 5 BHD for a duplicate official academic transcript. - 9) 5 BHD for issuance student bona fide official student certificate. - 10) 10 BHD for course equivalence procedure. - IO BHD for appealing a final grade per course. - 12) 30 BHD for submission of an incomplete exam (a valid excuse should be submitted in accordance with the procedures established in the University Bylaws). - 5 BHD to issue a new ID card or a replacement. - 14) 10 BHD for each extra copy of the graduation transcripts and certificate. - 15) In cases where a student loses or damages a book borrowed from the University Library, the fee applied is twice the price of the borrowed book - I 50 BHD graduation fees + graduation certificate Arabic - English + yearly book. - 17) 25 BHD graduation robe fees.
+- 1) 10 BHD Application fee (paid once) - 2) 100 BHD Registration fee (paid once; 110 BHD for Hosted Programmes) - 3) 100 BHD labs fees for the first and the second semester for Computer Science, Interior Design and Graphic Design students. - 4) 50 BHD labs fees for the summer semester for Computer Science, Interior Design and Graphic Design students. - 5) 5 BHD for English language placement test. - 6) 5 BHD for an official academic transcript. - 7) 5 BHD for issuing a graduation certificate. - 8) 5 BHD for a duplicate official academic transcript. - 9) 5 BHD for issuance student bona fide official student certificate. - 10) 10 BHD for course equivalence procedure. - 11) 10 BHD for appealing a final grade per course. - 12) 30 BHD for submission of an incomplete exam (a valid excuse should be submitted in accordance with the procedures established in the University Bylaws). - 13) 5 BHD to issue a new ID card or a replacement.

-4. The newly-admitted student pays 650 BHD non-refundable for seat reservation and it consists of the following fees:

-- a) 10 BHD one-time fee to submit the application as mentioned in item (1) of paragraph (b) of Article (45) of this Bylaw. - b) 100 BHD one-time registration fee as mentioned in item (2) of paragraph (b) of Article (45) of this Bylaw. - c) 5 BHD fee to issue a new university ID card and mentioned in item (13) of paragraph (b) of Article (45) of this Bylaw. - d) 535 BHD part of the tuition fees of the admissions semester.
+- 14) 10 BHD for each extra copy of the graduation transcripts and certificate. - 15) In cases where a student loses or damages a book borrowed from the University Library, the fee applied is twice the price of the borrowed book - 16) 150 BHD graduation fees + graduation certificate Arabic - English + yearly book.
+17) 25 BUD graduation makes from - 17) 25 BHD graduation robe fees. - 4.
+The newly-admitted student pays 650 BHD non-refundable for seat reservation and it consists of the following fees: - a) 10 BHD one-time fee to submit the application as mentioned in item (1) of paragraph (b) of Article (44) of this Bylaw. - b) 100 BHD one-time registration fee as mentioned in item (2) of paragraph (b) of Article (44) of this Bylaw. - c) 5 BHD fee to issue a new university ID card and mentioned in item (13) of paragraph (b) of Article (44) of this Bylaw. - d) 535 BHD part of the tuition fees of the admissions semester. - 5.
+Financial instructions relating to the withdrawal of a student: - a) Enrolled students have the right to withdraw totally or partially during the late registration period and the add/drop period (announced each semester by the Directorate of Admissions and Registration) and without any financial charges. - b) Enrolled students have the right to withdraw totally or partially before the end of the second week of the approved study semester as announced every semester by the Directorate of Admissions and Registration and will have to pay the amount of 25% of the fees of the withdrawn courses, provided that the payment is processed before the approval of the courses by the Directorate of Admissions and Registration and after obtaining official approvals by the concerned parties in the college.